nigyta/dfast_qc/README.md

 DFAST_QC conducts taxonomy and completeness check of the assembled genome.

 - Taxonomy check
-DFAST_QC evaluates taxonomic identity of the genome by querying against more than 15,000 reference genomes from type strains.
-To shorten the runtime, it first searches for universally-conserved housekeeping genes, such as _dnaB_ and _rpsA_ in the query genome, and they are queried against reference nucleotide databases to narrow down the number of genomes used in the downstream process.
-Then, average nucleotide identity is calculated against the selected reference genomes.
+DFAST_QC evaluates taxonomic identity of the genome by querying against more than 20,000 reference genomes from type strains.
+To shorten the runtime , it first run MASH on the query against reference nucleotide databases to narrow down the number of genomes used in the downstream process based on the number of shred hashes.
+Then, pass it on to Skani against the selected reference genomes to calculate the ANI value.
-DFAST_QC uses HMMer and NCBI Blast for the former process and [FastANI](https://doi.org/10.1038/s41467-018-07641-9) for the latter process.
+DFAST_QC uses [MASH](https://doi.org/10.1186/s13059-016-0997-x) for the former process and [Skani](https://doi.org/10.1038/s41592-023-02018-3) for the latter process.

 - Completeness check
 DFAST_QC employs [CheckM](https://genome.cshlp.org/content/25/7/1043) to calculate completeness and contamination values of the query genome.
 DFAST_QC automatically determines the reference marker set for CheckM based on the result of taxonomy check.
 Users can also specify the marker set to be used.